Hundlay History, Family Crest & Coats of Arms

 The surname Hundlay was first found in the Hundredorum Rolls of 1273 in various counties and shires: Tristram de Hanle in Suffolk; William de Hanleye Salop (Shropshire); and Warin de Hannclaye in Lincolnshire.
 The Yorkshire Poll Tax Rolls of 1379 list: Robertus de Hannclay; Peter de Hanlay; and Willelmus de Hanlay.

-Important Dates for the Hundlay family
+Early History of the Hundlay family

 This web page shows only a small excerpt of our Hundlay research.
 Another 127 words (9 lines of text) covering the years 1086, 1605, 1611 and 1619 are included under the topic Early Hundlay History in all our PDF Extended History products and printed products wherever possible.